Unity-SeungwooLee/HiddenGeometryRomoval/README.md

    - **Camera Distance**: Adjusts how far cameras are from the object's center
    - **Delete/Select Mode**: Choose between removing hidden geometry or selecting visible faces
    - **Precision**: Toggle between high and low precision analysis
+   - **Keep Cameras**: Option to retain cameras in a 'Cameras' collection for visualization
 4. Click "Remove Hidden Geometry" to process your mesh

 ## How It Works